innovative-robotics/innovative-robotics.github.io/index.md

 {% capture text %}

-This is a brand-new lab, so it's a team of one right now.
-Hopefully you can help with this!
+This is a brand-new lab, so we are actively looking to grow the team!

 {%
   include link.html